decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 ## Editing or deleting a Linked Wearable Collection

-Linked wearable collections can be edited by Third Party Managers of the Third Party record they belong to.
-The collection can be renamed at any time but, **the ID (or URN) can be changed and the collection can be deleted only if there are no wearables that were published**.
+Linked wearable collections can be edited by Third Party managers of the Third Party record they belong to.

 ### Editing the collection name

+A collection can be renamed at any time by a Third Party manager.

 To edit the name of a Linked Wearable Collection follow these steps: